Full course description

 - The Jackson Laboratory and the inbred mouse

 - Landmark classical experiments in mouse genetics

 - Latest genetic and genomic research discoveries

-2. Outline the history of inbred mouse line
+- Describe the history of the inbred mouse model system

-3. Identify instrumental mouse genetic discoveries that helped build the biomedical tool box
+- Identify the instrumental mouse genetic discoveries that helped build the array of resources and tools available for using mice for biomedical research, i.e., the biomedical tool box

-6. Appraise readings with historical perspectives on mouse genetics (optional) Target Audience
+- Appraise readings with historical perspectives on mouse genetics (optional)

 This MiniCourse is designed to meet the needs of graduate and post-doctoral students, research assistants, advanced undergraduate students, and advanced animal care technicians.